HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Memory storage and convergence

-In Tables~\ref{table:approx_compare05} and \ref{table:approx_compare_rank} we show dependence of KLD and two matrix errors on the $\H$-matrix rank $k$ for Mat\'{e}rn covariance function with parameters $\ell=\{0.25, 0.75\}$ and $\nu=\{0.5,1.5\}$, computed on the domain $\mathcal{G}=[0,1]^2$.
-All errors are under control, besides the last column.
-The ranks $k=10,12$ are not sufficient to approximate the inverse, the error $\Vert \C (\tilde{\C})^{-1} -\bI \Vert_2 $ is large.
-A remedy is to take a larger rank.
+In Tables~\ref{table:approx_compare05} and \ref{table:approx_compare_rank}, we show the dependence of KLD and two matrix errors on the $\H$-matrix rank $k$ for the Mat\'{e}rn covariance function with parameters $\ell=\{0.25, 0.75\}$, $\nu=\{0.5,1.5\}$, and $\sigma^2=\{1.0,1.0\}$, computed on the domain $\mathcal{G}=[0,1]^2$.
+All errors are under control, except for the last column.
+The ranks $k=10,12$ are too small to approximate the inverse, and, therefore, the resulting error $\Vert \C (\widetilde{\C})^{-1} -\I \Vert_2 $ is large.
+Relatively often, the $\H$-matrix procedure, which computes the $\H$-Cholesky factor $\widetilde{\L}$ or the $\H$-inverse, produces ``NaN'' (not a number) and terminates.
+One possible cause is that some of the diagonal elements can be very close to zero, and their inverse is not defined.
+This may happen when two locations are very close to each other and, as a result, two columns (rows) are linear dependent.
+To avoid such cases, the available data should be preprocessed to remove duplicate locations.
+Very often, the nugget $\tau^2\bI$ is added to the main diagonal to stabilize numerical calculations (see more in Section~\ref{sec:nugget}), i.e., $\widetilde{\bC}:=\widetilde{\bC}+\tau^2 \bI$.
+In Tables~\ref{table:approx_compare05} and \ref{table:approx_compare_rank}, the nugget is equal to zero.